KemalAv/Custom-Web-Background/README.md

-# 🌫️ GlassUI – Custom Wallpapers with Blur & Dim for Any Website
+# 🌫️ Custom Web Background - Custom Wallpapers with Blur & Dim for Any Website

 ✨ **Make every website aesthetic, personal, and yours.**
-GlassUI lets you add **custom wallpapers** with **glassmorphism blur and dim overlays** on *any* website — Google, YouTube, Reddit, you name it.
+GlassUI lets you add **custom wallpapers** with **glassmorphism blur and dim overlays** on *any* website: Google, YouTube, Reddit, you name it.

 ---